News

 • PRC in the Philippines and her mission work in various places:

-• Berean PRC bulletin: Rev. V. Ibe led her services today.
-And, "The saints in All of Grace Protestant Reformed Fellowship (AGPRF), Gabaldon, NE., will join us in our worship services today via Livestream on our official Facebook page, God willing."
+• Berean PRC bulletin: Rev. V. Ibe led her worship services today.
+And, "The saints in All of Grace Protestant Reformed Fellowship in Gabaldon, Nueva Ecija will join us in our worship services today via live streamed through our official Facebook account."

 RWH Logo 2019